gstack/parseq/index.md

 );
 {% endhighlight %}

-f2 is called with its value parameter containing the content of file1 (or err contains the error returned by readfile)
+Function `f2` is called with its value parameter containing the content of file1 (or err contains the error returned by readfile)

-done is called with value = "from f2"
+Function done is called with value = "from f2"

 ## Parallel flow